-- 3.12 apply knowledge and understanding of new and emerging science and technology, including genomics, to inform assessment and treatment options, when agreeing personalised care plans with people and their families, carers or nominated persons - 3.13 apply a range of problem solving, influencing and negotiation skills to maximise opportunities for shared decision making when co-producing care plans - 3.14 assess individual abilities and needs when co-producing plans of care, agreeing opportunities for supported self-care and treatment interventions - 3.15 take into account the impact of people's preferences, their close relationships and support systems, their home environment, and the influence of social, environmental and spiritual factors when agreeing the plan of care
+- 3.10 critically apply clinical reasoning to decision-making, taking into account differential diagnosis and the potential for diagnostic overshadowing - 3.11 maximise the potential use of technology and informatics to assist with assessment and diagnosis - 3.12 apply knowledge and understanding of new and emerging science and technology, including genomics, to inform assessment and treatment options, when agreeing personalised care plans with people and their families, carers or nominated persons - 3.13 apply a range of problem solving, influencing and negotiation skills to maximise opportunities for shared decision-making when co-producing care plans - 3.14 assess individual abilities and needs when co-producing plans of care, agreeing opportunities for supported self-care and treatment interventions - 3.15 take into account the impact of people's preferences, their close relationships and support systems, their home environment, and the influence of social, environmental and spiritual factors when agreeing the plan of care - 3.16 create and maximise opportunities for people, and where needed their families, carers or nominated person, to remain independent and to facilitate self-care - 3.17 effectively communicate the benefits and risks of different care and treatment options, explaining how the person and their family or carers will be supported in the choices they make - 3.18 anticipate and explain the impact that unexpected events and changes may have on the plan of care.

-- 3.16 create and maximise opportunities for people, and where needed their families, carers or nominated person, to remain independent and to facilitate self-care - 3.17 effectively communicate the benefits and risks of different care and treatment options, explaining how the person and their family or carers will be supported in the choices they make - 3.18 anticipate and explain the impact that unexpected events and changes may have on the plan of care.
+Platform 4 Providing and evaluating evidence-based care

-Platform 4: Providing and evaluating evidence-based care
+All registered nurses with a community nursing specialist practice qualification take the lead in providing evidencebased, person-centred and safe interventions, in the context of the specific client groups and settings within their intended field of SPQ practice.

-All registered nurses with a community nursing specialist practice qualification take the lead in providing evidence-based, personcentred and safe interventions, in the context of the specific client groups and settings within their intended field of SPQ practice.
 They are able to initiate and deliver a range of care and treatment that can be supportive, curative, symptom relieving or palliative.
 They ensure that the care they provide or delegate is flexible, dynamic and is of a consistently high standard.